jrbhowells/Lab2-Colour-Perception/README.md

 imshow(I)
 ```

-It would easier to compare the two photo if we display them side-by-side and add a title.
+It would easier to compare the two photo if we display them side-by-side with **imshowpair( )** and add a title.
 This can be done with:

 ```
 imshowpair(RGB, I, 'montage')
-title('Original colour image (left) and grayscale image (right)');
+title('Original colour image (left) grayscale image (right)');
 ```

 ### Task 11 - Splitting an RGB image into separate channels

-Split the image into its component red, green, and blue channels with **imsplit( )**.
+Split the image into its red, green, and blue channels with **imsplit( )**.
 Then display all three images side-by-side as a montage.

 ```
 [R,G,B] = imsplit(RGB);